LiamJCates/Programming-Notes/C++/STL/Containers/Sequence/list.md

 | list<elementType> listCont(size); | Creates the list container listCont of size size. listCont is initialized using the default constructor.|
 | list<elementType> listCont(n, elm); | Creates the list container listCont of size n. listCont is initialized using n copies of the element elm. |
 | list<elementType> listCont(beg, end); | Creates the list container listCont. listCont is initialized to the elements in the range of iterators [beg, end); |

+All the vector methods not implemented by list, along with an explanation for their absence, are as follows: capacity, reserve, shrink_to_fit Because list acquires memory incrementally, it doesn’t require periodic resizing. operator[], at Random element access is prohibitively expensive on lists. data Unneeded because list elements are not contiguous.

+You can perform special operations on lists, such as splicing elements from one list into another using the splice method, removing consecutive duplicate elements using the unique method, and even sorting the elements of a container using the sort method.
+Consider, for example, the remove_if method.
+The remove_if method accepts a function object as a parameter, and it traverses the list while invoking the function object on each element.
+If the result is true, remove_if removes the element.

 | Expression  | Description |
 |-------------|-------------|